P0intMaN/zbunker-website/README.md

 ## Getting Started / Viewing Project

-- ### Install Python
+- ### Installing Python

-    This Project breathes and lives on Python.
+    This Project breathes and lives on **Python**.
 You need to have Python in your system to view this project.
 Head over to the [official website](https://www.python.org) and download the latest version.
+You can also watch this video about [installing Python](https://youtu.be/MGhDEeIkarg)

-    If you want to learn Python, you can refer to this [basic course](https://www.youtube.com/playlist?list=PLbsliZj8JocLu8b_13sVPZUciUBaLpMVw)
+    If you want to learn Python, you can refer to this [basic Python course](https://www.youtube.com/playlist?list=PLbsliZj8JocLu8b_13sVPZUciUBaLpMVw)

+- ### Installing Dependencies

+    The packages and modules you need to run *`zbunker-website`* is listed in the `requirements.txt` file.
+You can install them via this command:

+    ```bash
+    pip install -r requirements.txt
+    ```

+- ### Running the Project

+    Open up your terminal (cmd in windows) and navigate inside the Project directory: `zbunker-website/`.
+Then simply run this command:

+    ```bash
+    python run.py
+    ```

+    This would spit out some verbose (simply ignore them).
+You only need to look for something similar to `Running on http://127.0.0.1:xxxx` where xxx is port no. Copy this code and paste it on your web browser.

+     Voila!
+ZBunker website is up and running!

 ## Tech Stack 💻